isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 ## 1. Data sources

-For this analysis, I am using two publicly available datasets, each providing different perspectives on user behavior with smart devices:
+For this analysis, I am using two publicly available datasets, wich provide different perspectives on user behaviors and relationships with their smart devices:

 - **A) Fitbit Fitness Tracker Data (Kaggle)**